siva515/siva515/README.md

 - 👋 Hi, I’m @siva515
-- 👀 I’m interested in h/w and n/w
+- 👀 I’m interested in h/w and n/w and web development
 - 🌱 I’m currently learning n/w & IOT
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...